APOL 500 Introduction to Apologetics

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
-Each thread must demonstrate course-related knowledge and be at least 400 words.
-In addition to the thread, the student is required to reply to two classmates’ threads.
+Therefore, the student is required to provide a thread in response to the provided prompt for the discussion.
+The original thread must demonstrate course-related knowledge and be at least 400 words.
+In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 200 words.
+The thread must include at least 2 scholarly citations, and each reply must include at least 1 scholarly citation.
+Current Turabian format is required.
 (CLO: A, B, C, D)

 Self-Selected Apologetics Argument: Writing Assignment